karlheinz-stockhausen/karlheinz-stockhausen/README.md

 hey.
 im 'karlheinz-stockhausen'.
-im a composer aswell as a conlanger i'll be posting some of my stuff here sooner rather than later yea
+im a composer aswell as a conlanger. i'll be posting some of my stuff here sooner rather than later. cheers!

 <!---
 karlheinz-stockhausen/karlheinz-stockhausen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.